blaze/odo/docs/source/type-modifiers.rst

    >>> Directory(JSON)('/path/to/data/')

-We compose these functions to specify more complex situations like a temporary directory of JSON data lving on S3
+We compose these functions to specify more complex situations like a temporary directory of JSON data living on S3

 .. code-block:: python